What's the Worst That Could Happen When Leaving a House Vacant?

 Planned developments typically also have a number of rules that homeowners must abide by.
 For example, regulations against leaving trash in yards are quite common, or restrictions on leaving a car sitting in one place too long.
 Most HOAs have the power to assess fines for any rule violations, often as a per-day amount (such as $50 per day for each day trash remains in the yard).
 That could add up to a tidy sum if you are away and in violation for an extended period.
 The HOA might also have the right to put a lien on your home for outstanding fines arising from violations.

-4. Your Homeowners Insurance Might Not Cover Your Vacant Home
+4. Your Homeowners' Insurance Might Not Cover Your Vacant Home

 Review your policy and talk with your insurance agent.
-If necessary, you might purchase an endorsement to your policy to provide coverage for your home while vacant.
+If necessary, you might purchase an endorsement to your policy to provide coverage for your home while it's vacant.
 If such an endorsement is not available, consider purchasing a separate, “vacant home” insurance policy.
 These are typically quite affordable, and offered for specific terms such as 30 days, six months, or a year.

 Be open and honest with your insurance company prior to your departure.
 This can save you a great deal of hassle and expense in the event of a break-in or other damage to your home while you’re gone.